 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include nausea, weakness, or confusion.

 What should I avoid while using calcitriol topical (Vectical Ointment)?

 Avoid getting this medication in your eyes or mouth, or on your lips.
-If it does get into any of these areas, rinse with water.
+If this does happen, rinse with water.

 What other drugs will affect calcitriol topical (Vectical Ointment)?

 Tell your doctor about all other medicines you use, especially:

 - vitamin or mineral supplements that contain calcium or vitamin D; or

 - a diuretic (water pill) such as chlorothiazide (Diuril), hydrochlorothiazide (HCTZ, HydroDiuril, Hyzaar, Lopressor, Vasoretic, Zestoretic), chlorthalidone (Hygroton, Thalitone), indapamide (Lozol), metolazone (Mykrox, Zaroxolyn), and others.